HeardLibrary/gis-fellows-course/syllabus.md

 ## Learning Objectives:

-By the End of this course, the student will:
+By the end of this course, the student will:

 * Identify and solve spatial problems
 * Learn how to collect and curate geographic information